 Cost of Treatment

-Because food addiction is not a formally diagnosable disorder, managed care organizations may or may not cover services.
+Because food addiction is not a formally diagnosable disorder, health insurance may or may not cover treatments.
 As such, you are encouraged to check on this as well.
 If co-occurring disorders are present, one may receive coverage that addresses one but not the other.
 If a medical condition is diagnosed by a primary care physician, then additional options may be provided.

 Further, this may require you to make lifestyle changes as well.
 For instance, if you also engage in problematic eating, you may support your loved one by eating healthier and setting a positive example.
 Participating in treatment is also recommended so long as your loved one and therapist agree that it is a good idea.